ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad A, West: Gamepad D-pad Left, East: Gamepad D-pad Right, North: Gamepad X, South: Pointer reset

 In Dolphin's Graphics settings, check V-Sync.
 In Controller settings, under the Wii Remotes section, select Emulate the Wii's Bluetooth adapter, set Wii Remote 1 to Emulated Wii Remote.
 Click Configure, set Device to XInput/0/Gamepad.
 Press Touchpad South to reset stick, and set the mapping by pressing the buttons on Gear VR controller.
 Set Buttons A/B/1/2/-/+ to Button A, Button B, Shoulder R, Shoulder L, Back, Start respectively.
 Set D-Pad Left/Right to Pad W, Pad E respectively.
 In Motion Simulation tab, under the Shake section, set all of X/Y/Z to Button X. Under the Point section, set Up/Down/Left/Right to Left Y+, Left Y-, Left X-, Left X+ respectively.
-Set Vertical Offset to 15 cm, set Total Yaw to 19 degree (different for some games, try around 15 to 19 degree), set Total Pitch to 19 degree (different for some games, try around 11 to 19 degree).
+Set Vertical Offset to 15 cm, Total Yaw to 19 degree, Total Pitch to 19 degree (different for some games, usually Total Yaw around 15 to 19 degree, and Total Pitch around 11 to 19 degree, try to find the data in [Dolphin Lightguns Accuracy Inis](https://github.com/ProfgLX/Dolphin-Lightguns-Accuracy-Inis)).
 Give the Profile a name and Save, then Close the settings.
 Don't click Calibrate, it doesn't work.

 Alternatively, edit the ini file "%APPDATA%\Dolphin Emulator\Config\WiimoteNew.ini" directly for the mapping: